The 10 most innovative companies in transportation in 2022

 For providing a charge-up even when the power is down

 FreeWire‘s Boost Charger enables fast charging anywhere, delivering high power DC charging by tapping into existing low-voltage grid infrastructure, and working even when the grid is down, thanks to integrated lithium-ion batteries.
 The Boost is the only commercially available battery-integrated fast EV charger in the U.S.; in the U.K., BP plans to install up more than 500 chargers at stations.
-With $50 million in new funding this year plus a $3.4 million grant from the California Energy Commission, FreeWire aims to deploying more than 5,000 of its ultrafast charging stations by 2025.
+With $50 million in new funding this year plus a $3.4 million grant from the California Energy Commission, FreeWire aims to deploy more than 5,000 of its ultrafast charging stations by 2025.

 8. AEye